-*The information provided does not, and is not intended to, constitute legal advice.
+*The information provided does not, and is not intended to, constitute legal advice or citable legal authority .
 The content is for general informational purposes only.
 Please refer to the specific PERB regulations, precedential decisions, or other legal authorities as is appropriate.

 Abeyance: A temporary suspension of activity in a case.
 An abeyance is usually granted by the Board and can last up to six months at a time.
 An abeyance may be extended up to an additional six months if all parties agree.
 Unless approved by the Board itself, a case may not remain in abeyance for more than two years.
 (PERB Reg.
 32143, subd. (a).)

 Administrative Law Judge (ALJ): A PERB employee (also called a Board agent) who conducts formal administrative hearings.
 During the hearing the ALJ will take sworn testimony (statements under oath), consider documents and other evidence submitted, and establish the official factual record.
 (PERB Reg.
 32170.)
 After the hearing, the ALJ will issue a Proposed Decision.
 See Proposed Decision.

 Adverse Action: An employer action that has a negative impact on employment.
 To determine whether an employer’s action is adverse, PERB considers if a reasonable person under the same circumstances (facts or conditions) would consider the action to have a negative (adverse) impact (effect) on their employment.
 (City of San Diego (2020) PERB Decision No. 2747-M, p.
 27.)

 Affirmative Defense: A respondent’s statement of facts and arguments that, if true, will defeat the charging party’s allegations in the complaint, even if all the allegations in the complaint are true.
 The respondent has the burden of proving an affirmative defense.
 Examples of affirmative defenses are that the unfair practice charge is untimely or the dispute is subject to final and binding arbitration.